Effects of Hurricane Irma in Florida: Hollywood nursing home

 Local and state authorities quickly began an investigation into the deaths at The Rehabilitation Center at Hollywood Hills in Broward County.
 The facility did not have a backup generator to operate the air conditioning system during the power outage.
 For unknown reasons, the nursing home was not listed on FPL's priority restoration list.
-After multiple 9-1-1 calls from the nursing home on September 13, paramedics and staff from a nearby hospital arrived at the scene and found many patients with heat stroke or a fever, with some having a body temperature as high as 109 F. Over 100 patients were transported to nearby hospitals due to respiratory distress and heat-related issues, though at least 8 died at the nursing home, with a total of 12 patients ultimately perishing.
+After multiple 9-1-1 calls from the nursing home on September 13, paramedics and staff from a nearby hospital arrived at the scene and found many patients with heat stroke or a fever, with some having body temperatures as high as 109 F. Over 100 patients were transported to nearby hospitals due to respiratory distress and heat-related issues, though at least 8 died at the nursing home, with a total of 12 patients ultimately perishing.
 A lawyer hired by the family of one victim stated that the facility had more than a week to prepare and accused the nursing home of putting profits ahead of safety.
 In October, Governor Scott implemented emergency rules requiring assisted living facilities and nursing homes to have generators that capable of operating air conditioners for up to four days in the event of a power outage.
 On November 22, the 12 deaths at the nursing home were ruled to be homicides by heat exposure.
 Court hearings for the potential permanent revocation of the nursing home's license began on January 29, 2018.

 The deaths at the Hollywood Hills nursing home prompted an immediate response from Florida lawmakers.
 Governor Scott signed an executive order mandating nursing facilities to have plans in place to supply emergency power for four days in the event of a power outage.
 Calling the incident "a tragedy of gargantuan proportion", Representative Frederica Wilson proposed all nursing and assisted-living facilities have backup generators and the ability to run air conditioning with generator power.
 By September 19, Senator Lauren Book filed a bill that would require such facilities to be able to use generator power for five days.
 About twelve bills related to nursing homes and generators were filed in the 2018 Florida Legislative session.